 Our team provides the veterinary and nursing experience and expertise that is needed to deliver an excellent service at an exceptional price.

-Lorna, our ophthalmologist, welcomes a wide range of surgical and medical ophthalmology cases.
+Lorna and Emma, our ophthalmologists, welcome a wide range of surgical and medical ophthalmology cases.

 Roger sees a wide range of cases for medical, cardiological and dermatological issues.
 He is an accomplished ultrasonographer.
 His sub team of Iole and Mayra take scanning, medicine and cardiology cases, and Kirsten sees dermatological problems.